|Date||Saturday, 27 October 2018|

-THE W.S Cox Plate is held at the Moonee Valley Racing Club every October and it is widely considered the toughest weight-for-age race in the world.
+The W.S Cox Plate is considered the premier weight-for-age race in the world.

 Betting for the Cox Plate is available all year round as markets are opened at some bookmakers immediately following the running, so the value is always on tap.